Abhilash-Jose/Web-Scrapping/README.md

 # Web-Scrapping
-Different Ways for Scaping Data
+Different Ways for Scaping Data :

+Project 1:
+Web Scrapping from Local File :
+Local File:

+<b> Objective:</b>
+In this project, I conducted web scraping using data from a local file with the `open` function in conjunction with Beautiful Soup.
+The objective was to extract course names along with their respective fees.

 ____